Coffee: Benefits & how to make a healthy cup

 • Magnesium and B vitamins

-When to have the last cup of the day?
-Research suggests having your last cup of coffee 8-9 hours before bedtime to avoid affecting your sleep.
-So if you go to bed at 10:00 PM, aim to have your last cup of caffeinated coffee by 2:00 PM.
 But this is just a guideline since caffeine affects everyone differently.
-The elimination half-life can range between 1.5 hours in some people and 9.5 hours in others, depending on factors like genetics, age, medications, smoking, alcohol, and obesity.
+Its half-life can range from 1.5 to 9.5 hours, depending on factors like genetics, age, medications and lifestyle.
 So, adjust based on how caffeine affects your sleep quality (not just how quickly falling asleep).

 3. Grinding and brewing - more in this article from Exhale Coffee.